NAME

 - Generate ostream insertion operators

-allows to easily print a fragment or the whole object model
+one to easily print a fragment or the whole object model for debugging or

 - Generate default constructors even for types that have required